-Video/Audio file for use in ad-stitching: In addition to the three ready-to-serve files, use the <Mezzanine> element (section 3.9.2) to include a URI to the raw video or audio file.
+Video/Audio file for use in ad-stitching: In addition to the three ready-to-serve files, use the <mezzanine> element (section 3.9.2) to include a URI to the raw video or audio file.
 Please review the IAB Digital Video Ad Format Guidelines for guidance on mezzanine file specifications.

 Interactive linear video file: In addition to at least one ready-to-serve video/audio file included in the <MediaFile> element, use the <InteractiveCreativeFile> element (section 3.9.3) to include a URI to the interactive media file, specifying the API framework required to execute the file.
-When interactive files are included in the VAST response, they should be executed before any video files are executed.